Synoyx/simple_voting_system_contract/README.md

 - Voting.sol : The exercise done by strictly following the given rules
 - Voting_plus.sol : The same as previous files, with some logic / optimizations added to make it better

+An interface is also present in contract folder, his usage is described in "Unit tests" section

 ### Voting.sol

 Apart from what's asked in the exercise's statement, here is what I considered as mandatory :